user1m/votingdapptut/Readme.md

 The goal is to give you a basic understanding of what frameworks like [Truffle](http://truffleframework.com/) are doing under the hood to deploy contracts and let you interact with them.

-* To be clear, tuffle is not covered in this tutorial.
+* To be clear, truffle is not covered in this tutorial.
 Check out [Mahesh's other tutorial](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-2-30b3d335aa1f).

-In this tutorial you'g breifly get familiar with the following technologies:
+In this tutorial you'll briefly get familiar with the following technologies:

 * [web3JS](https://github.com/ethereum/web3.js/) - Javascript API that allows you to interact with the Ethereum blockchain
 * [solc](https://github.com/ethereum/solc-js) - JS bindings for the Solidity compiler